Rules and Regulations

 Candidates must follow all Union and University policies, procedures and regulations - as well as any legal requirements, during the period of Union Elections.

-Candidates must adhere to all Government, University and Union Policies in relation to Cvoid-19, social distancing, lockdowns and any other relevant safety measures.
+Candidates must adhere to all Government, University and Union Policies.

 Breach and Sanctions